Notre Dame–USC football rivalry: 2000s – USC's Dominance

-This was the largest margin of victory the Trojans have put forth on the Irish.
-It was also their first shutout against them since 1998.
+This was the largest margin of victory for the Trojans over the Irish.
+It was also USC's first shutout against them since 1998.
 USC came into this game 5–1, while Notre Dame came in 1–6.
-Notre Dame head coach Charlie Weis announced during that summer that his team would wear throwback green jerseys for the matchup, signifying the 30-year anniversary of the Irish beating the Trojans in their green jerseys in 1977, when Weis was a senior at Notre Dame.
-Because of John David Booty's injured finger, USC backup quarterback Mark Sanchez, was the starter.
-In his second game as a starter, Sanchez managed to complete 21 of 38 passes with a combined total of 235 yards and 4 touchdown passes.
-This was the Trojans' 6th consecutive victory over the Irish as well.
-In the process, they became only the third team to accomplish this feat (Michigan and Michigan State share the record with eight straight wins in non consecutive years).
+Notre Dame head coach Charlie Weis announced during that summer that his team would wear throwback green jerseys for the matchup, marking the 30-year anniversary of the Irish beating the Trojans in their green jerseys in 1977 when Weis was a senior at Notre Dame.
+Because of John David Booty's injured finger, USC backup quarterback Mark Sanchez was the starter in his second game at the position.
+Sanchez completed 21 of 38 passes with a combined total of 235 yards and 4 touchdown passes.
+This was the Trojans' 6th consecutive victory over the Irish.
+In the process, they became only the third team to accomplish this feat.

-2010–Present
+2010s

 After eight straight victories by USC, the 2010s were a period of relative dominance by Notre Dame, as the Irish won 7 out of 10 games after Pete Carroll left USC to become the head coach of the Seattle Seahawks.
 While USC had four different coaches during the 2010s, Brian Kelly was the Irish's head coach for the entire decade.